bbc/digital-paper-edit-firebase/docs/ADR/2019-11-27-firestore-saving-timed-transcripts.md

 Also need to double check if this would introduce a considerable delay in the user experience, as the function might need to boot up before performing the operation (?).

-* Good, because cost of reads would be contained
+* Good, because cost of reads would only increase by smaller increments based on length of content
+* Good, because it's easy to do cost estimation
 * Bad, because introduces cost of calling a firebase cloud function to perform the operation
 * … <!-- numbers of pros and cons can vary -->